Worf: Star Trek films

 Worf continued to appear in TNG films, which is explained in various ways, such as being rescued from the damaged Defiant during a battle with the Borg (Star Trek: First Contact) and taking leave that led to him traveling on the Enterprise (Star Trek: Insurrection).
-Star Trek: Nemesis was released after the conclusion of DS9 and Worf's status at this time is unclear, although the novelisation stated that Worf returned to Starfleet as he found life as an ambassador unsatisfying.
+Star Trek: Nemesis was released after the conclusion of DS9 and Worf's status at this time is unclear, although the novelization stated that Worf returned to Starfleet as he found life as an ambassador unsatisfying.
 Worf attended the wedding of William Riker and Deanna Troi on Earth and traveled to Betazed with the Enterprise crew for the second wedding ceremony when the ship was diverted to investigate positronic signals from a system near the Romulan border.

 Star Trek: Picard

-By the time of Star Trek: Picard, Worf has become an officer in Starfleet Intelligence.
-A contact has made Worf aware that a group of Changelings objected to the Dominion's surrender and begun a campaign against the Federation, prompting Worf to mount an investigation into their activities.
+By the time of Star Trek: Picard, Worf has become a subcontractor for Starfleet Intelligence, having attained the rank of Captain and briefly commanded the Enterprise-E beforehand.
+Worf has mellowed with age, no longer giving in to impulse; even adopting a fondness for meditation and tea in his free time, having seemingly given up Klingon opera.
+It's also revealed that something happened to the Enterprise-E under Worf's command that renders it unusable by the time of Star Trek: Picard, something that Worf insists was not his fault.

+A contact (heavily implied to be Odo) has made Worf aware that a group of Changelings objected to the Dominion's surrender and began a campaign against the Federation, prompting Worf to mount an investigation into their activities, assisted by Raffi Musiker and supervised by Ro Laren.
+Worf and Raffi interrogate multiple criminal co-conspirators, including the Ferengi Sneed and the Vulcan Krinn, finding that the Changeling group has infiltrated the highest levels of Starfleet and burgled its most advanced lab the Daystrom Institute to restart the Dominion War.
+He is reunited with Picard and the rest of the Enterprise crew, including a resurrected Data, throughout the third season, whereupon he helps Picard defeat the Changelings' collaborators, the Borg, once and for all using the rebuilt Enterprise-D. Worf also helps Musiker reunite with her estranged family by secretly leaking her heroic deeds to them.
+He is last seen playing poker with his Enterprise crewmates at the Ten Forward bar in Los Angeles, content with his life.